MLIB

 Public Member Functions

-asset (int id_, const std::string &name_=std::string(), bool persist=false)
+asset (int id_, const std::filesystem::path &name_=std::filesystem::path(), bool persist=false)

 Constructor for an asset object.